Binding and spontaneous condensation of excitons in narrow-gap carbon nanotubes

 The contour map \ref{f_contour} shows the computed values of $\left|\Delta(k=0)\right|$ (panel a) and $E_{g}$ (panel b) in the space whose axes are $R$ and $\theta$.
 The behavior of $\left|\Delta\right|$ is very similar to the one found for $E_{B}$, in particular the interband coherence scales with $R$ almost like $E_B$, attaining maximum value for small radii and zigzag chirality.
 We find $\left|\Delta\right|\sim R^{-1.51\pm0.1}$ for armchair tubes while $\left|\Delta\right|\sim R^{-2.75\pm0.1}$ for other chiralities.
 On the other hand, the gap $E_{g}$ is less sensitive to chirality than $\left|\Delta\right|$.
 The dependence of $E_{g}$ on $\theta$ becomes mild for larger radii, the gap being nearly constant over a wide range of $\theta$ for $R > 1$ nm.
 Remarkably, in very small nanotubes ($R < 0.5$ nm) $E_{g}$ can be quite large, even above 400 meV.

 The prediction of Fig.~\ref{f_contour} may be used to pinpoint experimentally the EI phase, by means of performing a low-temperature transport measurement of $E_{g}$, like in the seminal work \cite{Deshpande2009} by Deshpande {\it et al.}, supplemented by the knowledge of tube size and chirality.
 Intriguingly, it was recently suggested \cite{Senger2018} that there is no correlation between $\theta$ and $E_{g}$.
 A direct comparison with our theory is difficult, since the electric characteristics of the tubes, used to infer $E_{g}$ through a thermal activation model, were collected at room temperature.
+In general, the significant discrepancies \cite{Deshpande2009,Senger2018} concerning the measured size of the many-body gap call for next-generation experiments of superior precision.

-Ideally, the transition to the EI phase is a purely electronic reconstruction of the ground state, accompanied by a spin disproportion between A and B honeycomb sublattices, whose magnitude and sign are related to the modulus and phase of $\Delta$, respectively.
-In the absence of significant spin effects, the exciton polarization built in the condensate displaces charge between the sublattices \cite{varsano2017carbon}.
+Ideally, the transition to the EI phase is a purely electronic reconstruction of the ground state, accompanied by a disproportion of the charge between the A and B honeycomb sublattices (in the absence of significant spin effects \cite{varsano2017carbon}).
+The exciton polarization built in the condensate displaces the charge, whose variation magnitude and sign are related to the modulus and phase of $\Delta$, respectively.
 Then, a lattice distortion, driven by the electron-phonon interaction, may couple with the A-B charge displacement, giving rise to a hybrid exciton Peierls scenario \cite{Hellgren2018,Barborini2022}.
 This coupling makes exciton condensation hard to assess, as it requires separating between exciton and phonon contributions to the gap or the A-B symmetry breaking.
-Importantly, the lattice contribution is expected only for the smallest tubes, whereas it is absent for $R > 1$ nm \cite{Bohnen2004,Connetable2005,Chen2008,dumont2010peierls,Hellgren2018,Okamoto2018}.
-Therefore, for most part of the experimentally relevant tubes, the predicted value for $\Delta$ fully exhausts the size of $E_{g}$.
-Alternative measurable \cite{Khivrich2019} fingerprints of the EI include the collective oscillations of the amplitude and phase of $\Delta(k)$, namely, a rich low-energy exciton-like spectrum, and a peculiar acoustic mode, the `exciton sound'.
+Importantly, the lattice contribution is expected only for the smallest tubes, since it scales like $R^{-3}$ \cite{Chen2008} and hence becomes negligible for $R > 1$ nm \cite{Bohnen2004,Connetable2005,Chen2008,dumont2010peierls,Hellgren2018,Okamoto2018}.
+Therefore, for most part of the experimentally relevant tubes, in the range 0.8 $< R < $ 1.5 nm \cite{Deshpande2009,Senger2018}, the predicted value for $\Delta$ fully exhausts the size of $E_{g}$.
+Alternative measurable~\cite{Khivrich2019} fingerprints of the EI include the collective oscillations of the amplitude and phase of $\Delta(k)$, namely, a rich low-energy exciton-like spectrum, and a peculiar acoustic mode, the `exciton sound'.
 The velocity of the latter is of the order of $\gamma/\hbar$, much higher than that of the ordinary sound.